kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 Beyond CSPs, certain on-premises clusters support network topology discovery, though this capability depends on the features of the underlying switch network vendors.

 An open-source project, [Topograph](https://github.com/NVIDIA/topograph), has implemented these approaches and is successfully deployed in production environments.
 However, what remains missing is a common and standardized method to convey switch network topology information to the Kubernetes ecosystem.

-This gap creates challenges for developing control plane components and applications that could leverage topology-aware features.
+This gap creates challenges for developing control plane components and applications that could leverage network-topology-aware features.

-For example, AWS has begun addressing this by introducing `topology.k8s.aws/network-node-layer-N` node labels to represent its 3-tier networking structure.
-However, this solution is cloud-specific and does not address broader use cases.
+Some CSPs have already taken steps to describe cluster network topology.
+For instance, AWS has begun addressing this by introducing `topology.k8s.aws/network-node-layer-N` node labels, which represent its 3-tier networking structure.
+However, this solution is specific to AWS and does not cater to broader, cross-cloud use cases.

 In this KEP, we propose establishing a standardized representation of switch network topology within Kubernetes clusters.

-The cluster network topology could be:
-- Provided directly by CSPs, where CSPs apply node labels during node creation.
-- Extracted from CSPs using specialized tools like [Topograph](https://github.com/NVIDIA/topograph).
-- Manually configured by cluster administrators.
-- Derived using a combination of the above methods.

 Such topology information could significantly enhance various Kubernetes components and features, including:
 - Pod affinity settings in deployments and pod specs.
 - Topology-aware scheduling in Kueue.
 - Development of Kubernetes-native scheduler plugins for network-topology-aware scheduling, such as: